SRALee12/DecentralBank/decentralbank.md

 ## Abstract

 We propose a purely permissionless, borderless "world bank" which functions analogously to a central bank and conducts all its operations purely on a distributed ledger network.
 Decentral bank uniquely offers multiple stability mechanisms to enact monetary policy on its issued currency tokens.
-Each stability mechanism uniquely decouples different volatility and investment risk the decentral bank network has a multitude of ways for both expanding and contracting currency supply.
+Each stability mechanism uniquely decouples different volatility and investment risk allowing for a system of credit, debt, asset backing, bond investment, and equity investment opportunities for creating a stable currency.
+This all allows the decentral bank network a multitude of ways for both expanding and contracting currency supply.

-Decentral bank would help separate bank and state by being the first global currency-issuing central bank owned by no particular country, entity, or group.
+Decentral bank could help separate bank and state by being the first global currency-issuing central bank owned by no particular country, entity, or group.

 ## Definitions